List of serving admirals of the Pakistan Navy: List of active Vice Admirals

+List of active Rear Admirals

-List of designated and active Local Two-Star Officers
+List of designated and active Local Rear Admirals

 Local rank: A higher rank awarded to a person temporarily when serving and restricted to service in a particular region or location.
 The seniority is never considered in this rank as they are not promoted officially and without the signed approval of Prime Minister of Pakistan thus remaining the most junior two star officers in service with the payscale of previous rank.